bisejdiu/lahuta/docs/usage/loading.md

     ns = luni.compute_neighbors()
     ```

-    1. This method is auto-invoked by `compute_neighbors` and when the `to` method uses `"mol"` as an argument.
-While it's usually automatic, you can call it directly if desired to make the call explicit.
+    1. This method is auto-invoked by `compute_neighbors` or when the `to` method uses `"mol"` as an argument.
+While it's usually automatic, you can call it directly if desired to make the computation explicit.